gunners254/HomeWell_Lite/README.md

-## HomeWell Lite – Damp & Mould Risk Prediction Prototype
+# HomeWell Lite – Damp & Mould Risk Decision-Support Prototype

-🚧 Prototype — built to explore decision-support, not production deployment
+🚧 Prototype — built to explore decision-support for housing operations, not production deployment

+## What this is

+HomeWell Lite is an explainable analytics prototype designed to support **damp and mould inspection triage in social housing**.

+It demonstrates how data can be used to:

+* prioritise inspections
+* identify higher-risk properties
+* support earlier intervention decisions

+## Key insight

+The modelling shows a clear operational reality:

+* Reactive, complaint-linked triage performs best
+* Future risk prediction is weaker but still useful as an exploratory signal
+* Pre-complaint prediction is not currently strong enough for operational use

+This reflects real-world data limitations rather than model choice.

+## Operational Positioning

+This prototype is best used as a **decision-support layer**, not a standalone system.

+It should sit upstream of:

+* inspection scheduling
+* case review
+* housing officer decision-making

+It is designed to support:

+* prioritisation of limited inspection capacity
+* triage of incoming complaints
+* early identification of potential escalation

+It should not be used as:

+* a final decision engine
+* a replacement for case-level judgement

 ## Overview